cbhutad/Python_Crash_Course/Chapter8/Revise.md

 1) How do we use the arbitary number of arguments feature in python functions
 2) How to do the same but for keyword arguments.

+### Modules

+1) What are modules in python
+2) What are the different ways to import a module.
+For what reasons are this import ways beneficial